Derived metrics define the scope of atomic metric statistics. This topic describes how to create a derived metric.

 Statistical Period

-Select the statistical period for the derived metric.
+Select a statistical period for the derived metric.
 The statistical period defines the time span of the source data for the metric.
-For example, selecting the last 7 days means that the factual behavioral data for the last 7 days is counted.
+For example, if you select the last 7 days, the system will calculate the behavioral data from the last 7 days.
 You can select up to 3 statistical periods.

 Atomic Metric

-Select the atomic metric for the derived metric.
+Select an atomic metric for the derived metric.
 The system only supports selecting atomic metrics with the same data timeliness.

 Business Condition

-Select the business filter for the derived metric.
+Select a business filter for the derived metric.
 The system only supports selecting business filters with the same data timeliness as the selected atomic metric.

 Statistical Granularity

-The timeliness of the statistical granularity is automatically filled in by the system based on the selected statistical period.
+The system automatically fills in the timeliness of the statistical granularity based on the selected statistical period.
 You only need to select the object granularity.
 You can add up to 3 object granularities.

-6. At the Pre-generate Derived Metric step, review the derived metric and click Next.
+In the Pre-generate Derived Metric step, confirm the generated derived metric and click Next.

 Parameter